Union says France should have stopped Peugeot cuts

 Thibault said the government must act to prevent this latest action in a wave of recent domestic job cuts.

-“We are not going to take for granted the brutal suppression of tens of thousands of jobs in our country,” CGT Secretary General Bernard Thibault told France Inter radio.
+“We are not going to take for granted the brutal suppression of tens of thousand of jobs in our country,” CGT Secretary General Bernard Thibault told France Inter radio.

 “This illustrates the need to take urgent steps in the face of these restructurings, these firing plans.”